Foundation for Media Alternatives

-The Foundation for Media Alternatives (FMA) is as a non-government organization formed in 1986.
+The Foundation for Media Alternatives (FMA) is as a non-stock, non-government organization formed in 1987.
+It assists citizens and communities – especially civil society organizations (CSOs) and other disadvantaged sectors – in the strategic and appropriate use of information and communications technologies (ICTs) for democratization and popular empowerment.
 Since its founding, FMA has "sought to enhance the popularization and social marketing of development-oriented issues and campaigns through media-related interventions, social communication projects, and cultural work."'
 It is a member of the Association for Progressive Communications (APC).

 FMA has worked in producing the public affairs television show ("Street Pulse", between 1986–1989), development-oriented video-documentaries (such as Gawad CCP 1991, "Dear Sam, …Sumasainyo, Juan", some of which were award-winning).
 It has also been involved in song-writing festivals (for instance, the 1992 Katipunan Centennial).
 Apart from this the FMA has been part of advocacy campaigns, and various publications to support different civil society organisations.

 After the Internet took root and grew in the Philippines, FMA and others working in parallel fields increasingly felt that information and communication technologies (ICT) would be "the New Media or tool that will enable fellow civil society organizations to improve their respective processes, information sharing, collaboration, and in the long run allow them to achieve their respective visions."